Simone Greiner-Petter-Memm

-Simone Greiner-Petter-Memm (born 15 September 1967) is a German cross-country skier and biathlete who competed from 1987 to 1997 in cross-country skiing and from 1992 to 2000 in biathlon.
+Simone Greiner-Petter-Memm (born 15 September 1967) is a German former cross-country skier and biathlete who competed from 1987 to 1997 in cross-country skiing and from 1992 to 2000 in biathlon.

 She was born in Jena, as Simone Greiner-Petter, as a cross-country skier at the 1988 Winter Olympics in Calgary, Greiner-Petter-Memm finished fifth in the 4 × 5 km relay and 15th in the 20 km event.
 She also finished 15th in the 20 km event at the 1987 FIS Nordic World Ski Championships in Oberstdorf.
 Greiner-Petter-Memm's only individual World Cup victory was in a 20 km event in 1988.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).